tankit03/Jam-Sesh-web/docs/JamSesh Spec Doc.md

 2\. **Profile Page** : Customizable user profiles where musicians, artists, and venues can showcase their content, including posts, media, and bio.

-3\. **Post Creation** : A page where users can create posts, select categories (musician search, event promotion, media sharing), and include multimedia (audio, video, etc.).
+3\. **Post Creation** : A modal where users can create posts, select categories (musician search, event promotion, media sharing), use a rich text editor (TipTap), upload images, and pin events on a map.

 4\. **Search/Filter** : A search function to find musicians, bands, events, or venues by location, genre, or type.